Skip to content

 Berta Cáceres, who fought against the construction of a dam in Indigenous territory and was murdered for her leadership in defense of the affected communities.
 Berta was the co-founder of our partner the Civic Council of Popular and Indigenous Organizations of Honduras (COPINH).
 Through COPINH, Berta organized her Indigenous Lenca community to resist the building of the Agua Zarca hydroelectric dam on a sacred river in their territory as well to stop logging corporations’ destruction of their homes.
 Her death, however, has not killed her movement.
 As her friends and allies have been saying, “Berta did not die.
 She multiplied.”

 Rodrigo Celestino and José “Orlando” Bernardo da Silva, coordinators for the Landless Workers Movement (MST) in the Dom José Maria Pires camp, were murdered in 2018.
-450 families that live in the camp where Rodrigo and José organized.
+450 families live in the camp where Rodrigo and José organized.
 The MST issued a statement demanding justice and punishment for the culprits for assassinating rural workers.
 It reads in part: “In these times of anguish and of doubts about the future of Brazil, we cannot let those who have political and economic power control our destiny.
 Therefore, we continue reaffirming our struggle in defense of land as the central issue to guarantee dignity to the workers of the city and the countryside.”

 The wake of murdered MST member José Bernardo da Silva (known as Orlando).
 Photo: Christian Woa